HPC-Simlab/Tutorials/ALL/B_Computing_environment/Passwords_management.md

 ### Forgotten password <a name="forgotpass"></a>

-In this case, you must reset your password on the simlab website (https://toto.um6p.ma) to request the re-generation of the randomly generated password which is then sent to you by e-mail.
+In this case, you must reset your password on the simlab website (in progress) to request the re-generation of the randomly generated password which is then sent to you by e-mail.